-(a) Legal duties under the data protection act: privacy notices
+(a) Legal duties under the data protection act: privacy notices the right to know the types of data being held

 The 'Data Protection Act 1998' puts in place certain safeguards regarding the use of personal data by organisations, including the department for education (DfE), local authorities and schools.
 The Act gives rights to those (known as data subjects) about whom data is held, such as pupils, their parents and teachers.
 This includes: